Cherry Tomato Pasta Sauce

-These Zucchini Noodles with Cherry Tomato Pasta Sauce are a long-time favorite dinner I make every summer!
-And once you try this amazing pasta sauce with cherry tomatoes, sausage, garlic, and herbs, you’ll want to make it over and over!
+These zucchini noodles with Cherry Tomato Pasta Sauce are a long-time favorite dinner I make every summer!
+You can eat the sauce over any type of pasta you prefer, but once you try this amazing pasta sauce made with cherry tomatoes, olive oil, sausage, garlic, and herbs, you’ll want to make it over and over!

 Use your best olive oil, plenty of fresh chopped garlic, and generous amounts of chopped basil, oregano, and parsley, and I promise you’ll swoon over this sauce.
 When I tested this recipe with my niece Kara, the entire time we were eating it we both kept saying over and over how good it was, and Kara reported that the leftovers were just as good when she reheated them.